UVA-DSA/COMPASS/README.md

 ### Papers
 <a id="1">[1]</a>
-Hutchinson, K., Reyes, I., Li, Z., & Alemzadeh, H. (2023). <a href="https://link.springer.com/article/10.1007/s11548-023-02922-1">COMPASS: a formal framework and aggregate dataset for generalized surgical procedure modeling.</a> International Journal of Computer Assisted Radiology and Surgery, 1-12.
+Hutchinson, K., Reyes, I., Li, Z., & Alemzadeh, H. (2023). <a href="https://link.springer.com/article/10.1007/s11548-023-02922-1">COMPASS: a formal framework and aggregate dataset for generalized surgical procedure modeling.</a> _International Journal of Computer Assisted Radiology and Surgery_, 1-12.
 [<a href="https://arxiv.org/abs/2209.06424">arXiv</a>, <a href="https://kch4fk.github.io/papers/COMPASS_1_accepted.pdf">pdf</a>]

 <a id="2">[2]</a>
-Hutchinson, K., Reyes, I., Li, Z., & Alemzadeh, H. (2023). <a href="https://ieeexplore.ieee.org/abstract/document/10173628">Evaluating the Task Generalization of Temporal Convolutional Networks for Surgical Gesture and Motion Recognition using Kinematic Data.</a> IEEE Robotics and Automation Letters.
+Hutchinson, K., Reyes, I., Li, Z., & Alemzadeh, H. (2023). <a href="https://ieeexplore.ieee.org/abstract/document/10173628">Evaluating the Task Generalization of Temporal Convolutional Networks for Surgical Gesture and Motion Recognition using Kinematic Data.</a> _IEEE Robotics and Automation Letters_.
 [<a href="https://arxiv.org/abs/2306.16577">arXiv</a>]

 ### Related References
 <a id="3">[1]</a>
 Gao, Y., Vedula, S. S., Reiley, C. E., Ahmidi, N., Varadarajan, B., Lin, H. C., ... & Hager, G. D. (2014, September).
 Jhu-isi gesture and skill assessment working set (jigsaws): A surgical activity dataset for human motion modeling.
-In MICCAI workshop: M2cai (Vol. 3, No. 3).
+In _MICCAI workshop: M2cai_ (Vol. 3, No. 3).

 <a id="4">[2]</a>
 Gonzalez, G. T., Kaur, U., Rahma, M., Venkatesh, V., Sanchez, N., Hager, G., ... & Wachs, J. (2020).
-From the DESK (Dexterous Surgical Skill) to the Battlefield--A Robotics Exploratory Study. arXiv preprint arXiv:2011.15100.
+From the DESK (Dexterous Surgical Skill) to the Battlefield--A Robotics Exploratory Study. _arXiv preprint arXiv:2011.15100_.

 <a id="5">[3]</a>
 Rivas-Blanco, I., Pérez-del-Pulgar, C. J., Mariani, A., Quaglia, C., Tortora, G., Menciassi, A., & Muñoz, V. F. (2021).
-A surgical dataset from the da Vinci Research Kit for task automation and recognition. arXiv preprint arXiv:2102.03643.
+A surgical dataset from the da Vinci Research Kit for task automation and recognition. _arXiv preprint arXiv:2102.03643_.